 Damage to the inner ear can also lead to nystagmus.
 The inner ear is part of the vestibular system, which helps the body maintain its balance.
 Part of staying balanced involves keeping eye movements steady and smooth.

-When the inner ear becomes damaged after a head injury, the brain can no longer tell what position the head is in.
-When this delicate balance system is lost, the brain does not know which position the eyes must be in.
+When the inner ear is affected after a head injury, the brain can no longer tell what position the head is in.
+When this delicate system is damaged, the brain does not know which position the eyes must be in.
 As a result, the eyes will bounce around in a seemingly random fashion.

 - Horizontal nystagmus which involves side-to-side eye movements.

 - Vertical nystagmus which causes up and down movements.

 - Rotary nystagmus which involves circular eye movements.